GavinBurnett/stegstream-client/README.md

 Things to consider

 The hidden file is left on disk after the client program has finished.
-It is the responsibility of the user to delete this file after reading if secrecy is important.
+It is the responsibility of the user to securely delete this file after reading if secrecy is important.

 In order for the client to see the server, make sure the computer running the server is network visible from the computer running the client – use ping to check visibility.